jsherman918/MicrosoftFilmAnalysis/README.md

 Data being used comes from a csv database containing information related to production budget and worldwide gross to determine the films ROI.
 This dataframe was merged with a SQL database containing runtime and genre information.
 The target variable is ROI or return on investment which is calculated as ((worldwide theatrical gross / production budget)*100).
 The analysis looks at how ROI is affected by changes in runtime, genre, and production budget.

-Alternatively, another dataframe was created that contained only data from films that were considered a 'success' by this analysis.
-The requirement for 'success' was if a film returned double its production budget or achieved an ROI of 100%.
-This method is more focused on reliability of performance and reduces emphasis on outlier returns.

 ## Data Preparation

 The IMDB SQLdatabase only contains information on films dating back to 2010 so all films prior to 2010 were dropped in order to conduct the genre and runtime analysis.
 Entries with no runtime or genre were also dropped.